-5) Demand for Eleven months honararium for Cook-cumhelpers:-
+2.39.2 Demand for Eleven months honorarium for Cook-cum-helpers:-

-As per guidelines of the scheme, honararium for cook-cum helpers is paid for 10 months in a financial year.
+As per guidelines of the scheme, honorarium for cook-cum helpers is paid for 10 months in a financial year.
 Mid Day Meal is served to students for eleven month in a year except month of June being summer vacations.
-Morever cook-cum-helpers unions are aslo demanding of honararium for 11 months.
+Moreover cook-cum-helpers unions are also demanding of honorarium for 11 months.

-Keeping in view of above the honararium of cook-cum-helpers may kindly sanctioned for 11 months.
+Keeping in view of above the honorarium of cook-cum-helpers may kindly sanctioned for 11 months.